Dr. Jennifer Gunter Took on Goop. Now Some Doctors Are Taking Aim at Her.

 As attacks on reproductive rights have escalated in the Trump era, many women’s rights groups have turned to science to support their positions.
 Dr. Daniel Grossman, an abortion provider and public health expert, has become a Twitter celebrity by using research to debunk right-wing claims about abortion.
 Groups like NARAL and Planned Parenthood often remind supporters that terms like “later-term abortion” and “infanticide” are not grounded in medical science.

 But a growing number of feminists are doing the opposite: turning away from the medical model.
 In response to the skyrocketing U.S. maternal mortality rate, more and more women are choosing to give birth outside the hospital.
 Others say they find empowerment in ending their pregnancies on their own.
-And there are entire Facebook groups dedicated to women taking out their breast implants—a medical device that was approved by the FDA even though there has never been a long-term study on its effects.
+And there are entire Facebook groups dedicated to women taking out their breast implants—some of which have been linked to certain cancers.

 Sarah LeBlanc, an assistant professor of communication at Purdue University Fort Wayne, was one of the professionals who shared the Scientific American article.
 Her current research focuses on postpartum depression, and she said many new moms have told her they gave up on doctors who didn’t really listen to them.
 The debate around Gunter, she said, is “part of a bigger issue where a lot of women do not feel as if they’re being heard when they go to the doctors.’”